ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Related Work

-To address the extreme sparsity of ground-truth density maps, many existing methods \cite{zhang2016single, liu2019context, ma2019bayesian, wang2020mobilecount, wang2021uniformity, han2023steerer, guo2024regressor} adopt a combination of Gaussian smoothing and blockwise prediction.
-These approaches typically preprocess the binary annotation map by convolving it with Gaussian kernels, either of fixed or adaptive size.
-Specifically, several works \cite{liu2019context, ma2019bayesian, wang2021uniformity, han2023steerer, guo2024regressor} use fixed kernel bandwidths, while others \cite{zhang2016single, wang2020mobilecount} adjust the kernel size according to the distance to the nearest annotated head.
+To address the extreme sparsity of ground-truth density maps, many existing methods \cite{zhang2016single, liu2019context, ma2019bayesian, wang2020mobilecount, wang2021uniformity, han2023steerer, guo2024regressor} adopt Gaussian smoothing.
+These approaches typically preprocess the ground-truth density map by convolving it with Gaussian kernels, either of fixed or adaptive size.
 In principle, the kernel size should reflect the actual head size in the image; however, such information is typically unavailable in most crowd counting datasets.
 As a result, Gaussian smoothing inevitably introduces noise into the ground-truth density maps, which can degrade the model's generalization ability \cite{wang2020distribution}.
-To overcome these limitations, recent works \cite{wang2020distribution, ma2024clip} propose to eliminate Gaussian smoothing altogether and instead rely solely on blockwise prediction.
-Empirically, these smoothing-free blockwise methods have demonstrated better performances compared to those using Gaussian-smoothed density maps.
-Nevertheless, the sparsity issue persists: as shown in Fig.~\ref{fig:count_distribution}, even with a block size of 8, which is used in the aforementioned blockwise prediction methods, over 85\% of the blocks still have zero count in most crowd counting datasets.
-This extreme imbalance presents significant challenges for training and optimization, as the vast majority of the model's supervision signal comes from zeros.
+There have also been some efforts \cite{rong2021coarse, modolo2021understanding, guo2024regressor} to address the sparsity by training a segmentation model which aims to separate regions containing people from the background.
+However, most crowd counting datasets do not provide segmentation masks, they have to rely on Gaussian-smoothed ground-truth density maps to generate pseudo ground-truth segmentation masks.
+This again introduces noise into the pseudo segmentation masks. \citeauthor{guo2024regressor} exploited the box annotations provided by NWPU-Crowd \cite{wang2020nwpu} to handle this problem, but compared with point annotations, box annotations are much more expensive to acquire.
+Besides, these methods introduce an extra task to counting, and how to balance the loss terms in such a multi-task setting poses a new challenge.